NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 - Shows top-spending customers across multiple countries, with values fairly close.

+**Insight:**
-**Insight:** Strong individual engagement is spread evenly across countries.
+Strong individual engagement is spread evenly across countries.

 **Recommendation:**
-Recognise these users with "Top Fan in Your Country" campaigns.
+- Recognise these users with "Top Fan in Your Country" campaigns.

-Use this insight to develop localized influencer partnerships or spotlight content.
+-  4Use this insight to develop localized influencer partnerships or spotlight content.

-**ROCK MUSIC LISTENER BY COUNTRY**
+**ROCK MUSIC LISTENER BY COUNTRY?**

 ![Rock Muisc listener by country](Assets/Image/Rock_Music_Listener_by_Country.png)